Back to news

 The pricing reality

-Fable 5 was expensive: $10 input and $50 output per million tokens, against GPT-5.5's $5 and $30.
+Fable 5 was expensive: $10 input and $50 output per million tokens (opens in a new tab), against GPT-5.5's $5 and $30 (opens in a new tab).
 For high-value coding work, paying double for a 22-point lead on SWE-bench Pro is defensible.
 You're buying fewer failed runs and less human cleanup, and on expensive engineering time that maths can work.

 For everyday use it's a different call.
 GPT-5.5's lower price makes it the easier model to roll out across a team, though $30 per million output tokens is still on the steep side next to cheaper general-purpose options.